Categories: Projects and equipment; Commerce and business

 DIY versions of these are quite the rage among

-the financially challenged so I began buying plans to make them myself.
+the financially challenged so I bought plans to make one myself.

-Of course, there is the issue of how everything will fit into over-crowded garages.
+Of course, there is the issue of how everything will fit into a crowded garage.

-Soon the cars will be ostracized no matter how tetrised the tools!
+Soon the cars will be ostracized no matter how perfect my tetris!

 Not there yet but it's getting tight.